jadengong/devtrackr/LEARNING.md

   - Switched storage from list to dict for O(1) lookups
 - Learned:
   - What `HTTPException` is and why to raise it instead of returning an error JSON
-  - Difference between “unset” vs “None” in PATCH requests
+  - Difference between "unset" vs "None" in PATCH requests
   - Dict lookups make code much cleaner than list loops
 - Challenge:
   - At first I put `raise HTTPException` inside the loop → realized it needs to be after the loop